Skip to main content

 Some failures aren’t safe or practical to chase at home:

 • The compressor is hot but the freezer is warm.
 That points to a start relay, a sealed-system leak, or a failing compressor.
-Sealed-system work requires EPA-certified refrigerant handling, which is why our techs carry EPA certification #1279674151528.
+Sealed-system work requires EPA-certified refrigerant handling (our techs carry EPA certification #1279674151528), specialized gauges, and a vacuum pump.
+Not a DIY job, and doing it wrong can make the repair cost double.

 • Frost building up unevenly, or a sheet of ice on the back wall of a frost-free upright.
-That’s usually a failed defrost heater or defrost thermostat, not something to pick apart with a screwdriver.
+That’s a failed defrost heater or defrost thermostat.
+A tech has to remove the interior liner panels to access and test the circuit, then swap the component.
+It’s the kind of job that looks simple in a video and turns into a parts-order situation if you don’t know the model.

 • A burning smell or a compressor that clicks on and off every few seconds.
 Unplug it and call.